emintz/ArduinoLib/RTOSAid/examples/GpioDebounceDetector/README.md

 ## Using the Sketch

+1. Wire the ESP32 board as described above.
-1. Compile and upload the sketch.
+2. Compile and upload the sketch.
-2. Wait for the sketch to print the initial count, which should be 0.
+3. Wait for the sketch to print the initial count, which should be 0.
-3. Repeat the following as often as desired:
+4. Repeat the following as often as desired:
    1. Close the switch and wait for the count to print.
    2. Open the switch and wait for the action to print.